365id-AB/idverification-android/README.md

   a.
 Find the variable  `license` and set it to your license key.
   b.
 Find the variable `locationId` and set it to your location id.

-> **⚠️ SECURITY NOTICE:**  The example app uses the license key to directly fetch tokens from the 365id cloud services.
+> **⚠️ SECURITY NOTICE:**  The example app uses the license key to directly fetch tokens from the 365id Backend.
 This is inherently insecure.
 We strongly recommend for a production environment to perform this step with a server-to-server call.

 <br/>